uqlibrary/technology-training/R/tidyverse_next_steps/tidyverse_next_steps.md

 ![](tidyverse_next_steps_files/figure-markdown_github/unnamed-chunk-7-1.png)

+#### Challenge 1

-Looks like our data is incomplete from 2006, so let's remove that:
+Looks like our data is incomplete from 2006, so how can we remove that?

+We can add this extra step:

 ``` r
 climate_tidy %>%